Battery-Intelligence-Lab/dtw-cpp/docs/1_getting_started/dependencies.md

 ## CMake

-CMake is a metabuild system required to provide the correct compilation commands to the compiler you may follow the official guidelines to download it for your preference of operating system.
+CMake is a metabuild system required to provide the correct compilation commands to the compiler.
+Please follow the official guidelines to download it for your preference of operating system.

-## Gurobi Installation:
+## Gurobi

+Gurobi is a powerful optimisation solver that is free for academic use.
+If you do not wish to use Gurobi, HiGHS will be used instead.

-### Linux:
+### Linux installation

 1. Download the installation file.
-Then extract it to a folder (preferably opt folder) using the following command:
+Then extract it to a folder (preferably the `opt` folder) using the following command:

 ```bash
 tar xvfz gurobi9.5.2_linux64.tar.gz  -C /opt/